-This article (The Pros and Cons of Citizen Development) was first published on Thrive Global
+This article was first published on Thrive Global

 If you and your business have been to any tech conferences, we are absolutely sure that the conversation there was that digital transformation is the way forward for all businesses.
-While the obvious meaning of this is that there will be a shift from manual to digital for all systems, but there also needs to be a way to facilitate it.
+While the obvious meaning of this is that there will be a shift from manual to digital for all systems, there is also a need to find a way to facilitate it.
 And that is where no-code and low-code solutions come in.
 Citizen developers are those individuals who are integrated into businesses as non-IT employees but are empowered by the ability to build applications to satisfy their needs.
-This means that they build applications for their business area or their clients using no and low code software.
+This means they build applications for their business area or clients using no and low code software.

-Citizen development helped bridge that gap in terms of time money and what the users want by giving the user all the tools to create what they require at their own speed without having to wait for results from a team who is not fully privy to their requirements.
-It is important as a bridge platform between other functional departments and IT for application needs.
+Citizen development helped bridge that gap in terms of time, money, and what the users want by giving the user all the tools to create what they require at their own speed without having to wait for results from a team who is not fully privy to their requirements.
+As a bridge platform between other functional departments and IT for application needs, it is important.

 It is a combination of what people want and the democratization of automation that has been the backbone behind the quick success of citizen development systems.

-Weighing out the pros and cons of citizen development by the IT department of an organization is imperative in choosing to adopt it.
+Weighing out the pros and cons of citizen development and traditional software development by the IT department of an organization is imperative in choosing to adopt it.
 Here are some pros and cons that you can weigh out to make the switch to citizen development.

-IT does not need to be spending time creating a tracker for finance or making sure that HR has a system that counts leaves and calculates how they affect salary.
+IT does not need to spend time creating a tracker for finance or ensuring that HR has a system that counts leaves and calculates how they affect salary.
 The IT team has more important and complicated situations to deal with.
 Having enabled citizen development systems means the IT team can focus on the broader scheme of things while citizen developers can attain their goals.

 Citizen development takes away both time and energy from the tedious process of application development.
 When the party developing the application is not the same as the one using it, it leaves room for a lot of back and forth to come to what is finally desired.
-Citizen development takes this need for back and forth away, saving organizations lots of time.
+Citizen development takes away this need for back and forth, saving organizations time.

-Time is money and the first thing citizen development does is save time and thus money.
-Additionally, low-code and no-code software are usually updated by the creators of the software.
+Time is money, and the first thing citizen development does is save time and, thus, money.
+Additionally, no-code and low-code software are usually updated by the creators of the software.
 This makes maintenance of the software significantly cheaper than if it were made from scratch.

-Without a management system, citizen development can mimic the wild, wild west.
+Without a management system, citizen development can mimic the wild wild west.
 With anyone and everyone creating an application for what they believe they need, it is easy that there is a surplus of applications created, many of which work towards the same purpose.
 It is important to choose an application that ensures that there is a system in place that only allows the creation of applications required.
-Further, it is a good idea to have these applications on a cloud as it often happens that different teams have similar requirements.
+Further, it is a good idea to have these applications on a cloud as different teams often have similar requirements.

-While no-code and low-code platforms are easy to navigate and are specifically built for those who do not have technical expertise, they still take some amount of instruction to navigate.
-This means that people will have to be clearly guided for correct and efficient usage of these systems.
-However, it has been found that holding these instructional workshops is still significantly less time consuming than in-depth, traditional application creation.
+While no-code and low-code platforms are easy to navigate and specifically built for those who do not have technical expertise, they still take some instruction to navigate.
+This means that people will have to be clearly guided for these systems’ correct and efficient usage.
+However, it has been found that holding these instructional workshops is still significantly less time-consuming than in-depth, traditional application creation.

 All these problems leave behind the question, should enterprises feel threatened by citizen developers?
-The easy answer to this is no, because while low and no-code platforms do create the risk for security and an alternate for IT that is all a problem only of implementation.
-Choosing the right software, like Quixy can give you and your IT team control over how the software is used.
+The easy answer to this is no because while low and no-code platforms do create the risk for security and an alternative for IT, that is all a problem only of implementation.
+Choosing the right software, like Quixy, can give you and your IT team control over how the software is used.
 It also allows all the citizens developed software to be uploaded to a cloud so that they remain interlinked with one another and so that the organization remains on the same page of progress.

-With Quixy you can have a free trial of our software that enables you to have citizen developers within your organization.
+Begin your journey towards streamlined operations and tailored apps – all with the simplicity of our platform.
+Get started today to harness the potential of automation.
 Work with us to also understand how to create a sustainable citizen development ecosystem within your organization that is both safe and empowered.
 We recommend you use this opportunity to understand how you can capitalize on the benefits and smoothen out the kinks to create a successful citizen development ecosystem at your organization.